Graph Exploration with Embedding-Guided Layouts: Evaluation

 \subsubsection{Quantitative Results}

-The quantitative evaluation results of the layouts in Figure \ref{fig:layout_result} are listed in Table~\ref{tab:quantitative}.
+The quantitative evaluation results of the layouts in Fig. \ref{fig:layout_result} are listed in Table~\ref{tab:quantitative}.
 Smaller values for all metrics indicate better layout quality, and the magnitude of values is related to the dataset scale.
 In each group with a specific dataset and a metric, we mark the outlier values of extreme poor performance in red that lead to confusing layouts, mainly based on the outlier detection algorithm in the boxplot.
 Values of best performance in each group are highlighted in bold font.
-We believe that a good graph visualization that balance aesthetic and exploration goals should have small values on all of the nine metrics and with no outlier.
+Since our goal is to strike a better balance between aesthetic and exploration goals, we expect a good visualization to perform well on both sets of metrics, at least well on one dimension but also above average on the other.
 Some algorithms can achieve the best score in a set of metrics but have outlier valves in other metrics, so the resulting layout is still confusing or not community-aware.

-\textbf{Community-related metrics} ($G_{o}$, $H$, and $C$): The metrics measure community awareness of the layouts, which is vital for graph exploration.
-Compared with other methods, it is evident that GEGraph (node2vec-a) achieves the best performance in most communities-related cases.
+\textbf{Exploration-related metrics} ($G_{o}$, $H$, and $C$): The metrics measure community awareness of the layouts, which is vital for graph exploration.
+Compared with other methods, it is evident that GEGraph (node2vec-a) achieves the best performance in most communities-based cases.
 An exception is graphTPP with the Webkb dataset.
 It clusters nodes into visible communities, so the corresponding community-related metrics are small.
-However, the nodes in the community are dense (Figure \ref{fig:layout_result}), so the metric values about node occlusions and edge crossings are high, which is mainly due to the ignorance of the graph topology.
+However, the nodes in the community are too dense (Fig. \ref{fig:layout_result}), leading to outlier metric values of node occlusion and edge crossing, which is mainly due to the ignorance of the graph topology.
 Similar cases are also seen with F-R, PH, and the node2vec-based GEGraph (node2vec).
-Without attributes considered, they mostly achieve relatively high values in community-related metrics and can hardly produce community-aware visualizations.
+Without attributes considered, they mostly achieve relatively high values in exploration-related metrics and can hardly produce community-aware visualizations.
+The visualizations generated by GraphTSNE do not strike a good balance between aesthetic and exploration goals, even though they take into account the graph connectivity and node attributes.
+As shown in Fig. \ref{fig:layout_result}, the nodes are evenly distributed compared to GEGraph (node2vec-a)'s results, and the community information is not obvious.